 Our main act of worship each week is the Choral Eucharist celebrated at 10.30 am every Sunday morning.
 Other services may be offered during the week in church or via zoom.
 All who have been baptised in the name of the Father, the Son, and the Holy Spirit are welcome to receive the Sacrament of Holy Communion; and all are invited to come forward to receive a blessing.

-We look forward to the relaxation of the restrictions when we can once more offer refreshments after Choral Eucharist on Sunday mornings are now on offer again and this is a great opportunity to chat and get to know each other.
+Refreshments after the Choral Eucharist on Sunday mornings are now on offer again and this is a great opportunity to chat and get to know each other.

 We use a traditional (and traditional language) form of the Liturgy - the words and prayers, structure and actions of our worship.
 We believe that this enables a deeper sense of awe and reverence for all who gather for the Eucharist.

 The choir takes an important role in our worship, singing a setting of the Mass (the traditional term for the Eucharist): the Kyrie, Sanctus and Benedictus, and Agnus Dei.
-The choir chants the psalm and sings a motet after communion and sing the Propers.
+They also chant the psalm, sing a motet after communion and sing the Propers.
 We are one of the few churches in the Scottish Episcopal Church to sing these on a weekly basis.

 The altar is censed during the Introit and the gifts and altar are censed at the Offertory.
 The Presiding Priest sings the Collect, the Sursum Corda and Proper Preface, and the Post-Communion Prayer.